 Health Insurance Card

-Health Insurance cards are being delivered to the school, and will be available for pickup during the first week of classes.
-Cards are also available for download online on the Blue Cross Blue Shield of Massachusetts website or app.
+While Health Insurance cards are delivered to the school and will be available for pickup during the first week of classes, digital cards are available for download via the BCBSMA app or website.

 Health insurance cards can also be viewed and accessed by the MyBlue Member app.
 You can download this app on your phone via the App Store or Google Play by searching for the name “MyBlue Member.”